-While at St. Cloud State, I interned with the NOAA North Central River Forecast Center, and with CNN Domestic and International Weather.
+During my undergraduate years, I interned with the NOAA North Central River Forecast Center, and with CNN Domestic and International Weather.
 I conducted research through a Bahamas paleoclimate NSF REU, and through the DEEPWAVE field campaign, studying atmospheric gravity waves and cloud stereo photogrammetry in New Zealand – See CV for more on research, fieldwork, training and scientific presentations.
-After graduating, I interned with NASA Goddard Space Flight Center in science journalism and multimedia – Visit Media page for publications.
-Before beginning graduate studies, I was then involved in a field campaign with the Center for Severe Weather Research (CSWR).
+After graduating, I interned with NASA Goddard Space Flight Center in science journalism and multimedia – Visit Media page for articles.

 Thank you very much to the organizations and incredible individuals who show me support in my research and throughout my endeavors.